 Note that $65 a month was substantially more than a month’s pay for most people at the time.

 The 1960s: As with many older homes and apartments, The Esplanade fell on hard times throughout the 1960s and 1970s.
 The apartments were chopped into smaller units and efficiencies with little attention to maintenance and repair.
-It is rumored the wrecking ball was near.

 The 1980s: In 1983 The Esplanade was individually listed on the National Register of Historic Places and a grand renovation project commenced that proceeded to tear away decades of neglect.
 The entire building was gutted to the framing with plans for new plumbing, wiring, fire sprinkler systems, and luxurious accommodations.
 Each unit was to receive individual heating & air conditioning systems, hot water heaters, etc., and preservation of the historic character; all the things needed to bring the building into the 21st century and place The Esplanade back on the map.